microsoft/SelfTune/README.md

 ### 1. Identifying the reward function

 SelfTune's optimization algorithm(e.g., Bluefin) uses a reward to compute a gradient-ascent style update to the parameter values.
-This reward can be any health or utiliziation metric of the current state of the system (e.g., throughput, latency, ...).
+This reward can be any health or utilization metric of the current state of the system (e.g., throughput, latency, ...).

 ### 2. Defining the parameters to be tuned
 We define the parameters to be tuned.
 The library allows optional arguments that encode domain knowledge for tuning the parameters: